QualitaX/QX-Analytics-Experiments/erc-3643adoption.md

 _Step 1: How many token contracts have been deployed on Ethereum Mainnet from the Tokeny T-Rex Factory?_

+As of 27 Dec 2023 - 30 token contracts were deployed by the Tokeny T-REX Factory on the Ethereum Mainnet.

 ```

 SELECT COUNT(*) AS transaction_count